CPA Ethics Exam: Complete Guide [2025]

 5. Is the CPA Ethics Exam difficult?

-Not really.
+Not really, especially compared to the core exam.
 The exam is more like a self-study, open-book test.
 You will have plenty of time to take the test and answer all of the questions.
-However, since the passing score is 90%, you have to be careful when reading and selecting the correct answer for the questions.
+However, since the passing score is 90%, you can only get four answers wrong before you fail.

 6. How long is the AICPA Ethics Exam?